nordic-institute/X-Road/doc/OperationalMonitoring/Architecture/arc-opmond_x-road_operational_monitoring_daemon_architecture_Y-1096-1.md

 ### A.2 Example Store Operational Monitoring Data Request

-The first record of the store request reflects successfully mediated WSDL request, the second one successfully mediated REST request and the third one unsuccessfully mediated request.
+The first record of the store request reflects successfully mediated SOAP request, the second one successfully mediated REST request and the third one unsuccessfully mediated request.

 ```json
 {